geoffreymo/geoffreymo.github.io/index.md

 ## About me

 I'm a PhD candidate in the [LIGO Lab at MIT](https://ligolab.mit.edu/) and at the [MKI Kavli Institute for Astrophysics and Space Research](https://space.mit.edu/), where I work with Erik Katsavounidis on multi-messenger astrophysics.
 Previously, I was an undergraduate at [Carleton College](https://carleton.edu/).

 I'm interested in gravitational waves, compact binaries, multi-messenger astronomy, and how we can use both gravity and light to learn about the universe.
-I'm involved with using [TESS](https://tess.mit.edu/) and [WINTER](https://arxiv.org/abs/2102.01109) to look for electromagnetic counterparts to gravitational waves.
+Recently, I've been thinking about searching for compact binaries in time-domain surveys, both as long-lived periodic sources and as transients.
-More recently, I've been thinking about searching for ultracompact binaries with periodicity searches in time-domain surveys.
+I'm also involved with using [TESS](https://tess.mit.edu/) and [WINTER](https://arxiv.org/abs/2102.01109) to look for electromagnetic counterparts to gravitational waves and other explosive phenomena.

 If you'd like to chat, feel free to email me at [gmo@mit.edu](mailto:gmo.mit.edu)!